jvnVargas/COVID-Net/README.md

-# COVID-Net Open Source Initiative
+# COVID-Net Open Source Initiative - joao

 **Note: The COVID-Net models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
 They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
 Please do not use COVID-Net for self-diagnosis and seek help from your local health authorities.**